wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-questions.md

 ## Are these virtual machines the same as Hyper-V virtual machines?

-In many ways they're similar to “Generation 1” Hyper-V VMs, but they're not exactly the same.
+In many ways they're similar to "Generation 1" Hyper-V VMs, but they're not exactly the same.
 Both types provide virtualized hardware, and the VHD-format virtual hard disks are compatible.
 This means you can move them between Hyper-V and Azure.
 Three key differences that sometimes surprise Hyper-V users are:

 - Azure doesn't provide console access to a virtual machine.
 There is no way to access a VM until it is done booting.
 - Azure VMs in most [sizes](/documentation/articles/virtual-machines-size-specs) have only 1 virtual network adapter, which means that they also can have only 1 external IP address.
 (The A8 and A9 sizes use a second network adapter for application communication between instances in limited scenarios.)